asfadmin/ASF_MapReady/README_src.txt

          +---*lib/               This is where the libraries used to
          |                       build the binaries (executables) will go
          |
-         +----LICENSE.txt        The user license we ship with our tools
+         +----COPYING            The user license we ship with our tools
          |
          +----Makefile.in        File used by the configure script to
          |                       produce the makefile that will build the